 The Ikedon Docking Station is ideal for those looking for something they can mess around with a bit.
 Along with being able to support TV play, this dock also allows players to change the viewing angle when using it for charging in tabletop mode.
 The extra adjustability makes it perfect for those who prefer tabletop mode above all else.

 8. KDD Dock Upgrade

-We’ve snuck in one dock here that’s not a dock, but an upgrade for your standard Nintendo Switch dock.
-The image makes it look a bit like an eldritch horror, but in essence, this is to make your Nintendo Switch dock better.
-It allows you to charge multiple controllers at the same time, which is great for multiplayer households, and it can also hold a few different game cartridges, too.
+We’ve snuck in one dock here that’s not a dock but an upgrade for your standard Nintendo Switch dock.
+The image makes it look a bit like an eldritch horror, but in essence, this is to improve your Nintendo Switch dock.
+It allows you to charge multiple controllers simultaneously, which is great for multiplayer households, and it can also hold a few different game cartridges.

 9. Hagibis Portable Dock

 If what you want is an unusual but kind of funky dock, then the Hagibis Portable Dock is for you.
 It comes with a blue and red color scheme akin to the original Switch, but rather than being a full dock, is basically a splitter.
 It’s super compact, it looks brilliant, and it stands out a bit more than a lot of the best Nintendo Switch docks.